-16. National Championships Dressage Tests
+National Championships & Virtual Championships Dressage Tests

-- a) All dressage tests will be included in the Championships Schedule for the current year, including the costume and pairs to music. - b) Please note that Grade 4 and 5 riders who do not wish to canter may ride in the 1-6 (non-graded) walk or walk & trot Championship Classes. - c) Riders may also ride a freestyle to music test that corresponds with their Championship class i.e. Grade 3 riders must ride the Grade 3 freestyle and I/D canter test riders must ride the I/D canter freestyle test. - d) All freestyle tests are to music. - e) Riders with learning disabilities must compete within their own classes unless a physical disability allows them to compete in the non-graded classes.
+- a) All dressage tests will be included in the Championships Schedule for the current year, including the costume freestyle and pairs class. - b) Classified riders must ride in the graded classes according to their designated classification with the exception of point C below.
+For example if you have been classified as a Grade 1 you must ride a Grade 1 test. - c) Please note that Grade 4 and 5 riders who do not wish to canter may ride in the Grade 6 (non-graded) walk & trot Championship Classes but may not do both. - d) Riders may also ride a freestyle to music test that corresponds with their Championship class i.e. Grade 3 riders must ride the Grade 3 freestyle and Grade 7 canter test riders must ride the Grade 7 canter freestyle test. - e) All freestyle tests are to music. - f) Riders with learning disabilities must compete within Grade 7 unless a physical disability allows them to compete in the non-graded classes or classified classes (grades 1-5) if classified. - g) Overall class champion at National Championships will be the overall winner of junior and senior sections.

-20. Arena Layout
+Arena Layout

-- a) The arena should be set out to the dimensions and criteria described in the British Dressage handbook. - b) The arena boards should be solid for visually impaired classes.
+- a) The arena should be set out to the dimensions and criteria described in the British Dressage handbook. - b) The arena boards should be solid for visually impaired classes at regional qualifiers and both national and virtual championships. - c) All horses must wear a bridle for arena walks. - d) Arena walks are to be stewarded for health and safety reasons.